isemona/fullstack-nanodegree-vm/README.md

 - tournament.sql : a file used to create tables
 - tournament.py  : a file used to manipulate data in the database in Python
 - tournament_test.py : a file containing test cases to test implementation of fuctions in tournament.py

+Most importantly, to successfully run the tournament.sql file, make sure you delete the database if it exists, create the database, then connect to it.

+DROP DATABASE IF EXISTS tournament;
+CREATE DATABASE tournament;

+\c tournament